openebs-archive/openebs-docs/docs/kb.md

    replicas: 2
    ```

-4. Add corresponding hostnames under value in   `spec.template.spec.affinity.nodeAffinity.nodeSelectorTerms`.
-The following the sample snippet for adding the required hostnames.
+4. Add corresponding hostnames under value in   `spec.template.spec.affinity.nodeAffinity.nodeSelectorTerms.key.values`.
+The following is the sample snippet for adding the required hostnames.
+In the following snippet, it is added the hostname of second node in the mentioned path.

    ```
        spec: